Trump ban by social media companies came after years of accommodation for world leaders who pushed the line

 Silicon Valley companies’ newfound willingness to suspend a president may place them under renewed pressure to take down inflammatory posts or remove the accounts of world leaders who push boundaries the companies themselves have set.

 Supporters of the move pointed to Trump’s long history of posts that ordinary users might not have gotten away with, and questioned why Facebook and Twitter, among other companies, did not respond sooner.
-But the president’s supporters in the U.S. and globally, along with some advocates for freedom of expression online, blasted the decision as an attack on free speech and an overreach by the corporations that oversee much of the 21st century’s public sphere.
+But the president’s supporters in the United States and globally, along with some advocates for freedom of expression online, blasted the decision as an attack on free speech and an overreach by the corporations that oversee much of the 21st century’s public sphere.

-German Chancellor Angela Merkel called the banishment “problematic,” because the private sector made the calls.
+German Chancellor Angela Merkel called the banishment “problematic” because the private sector made the calls.
 She urged governments to regulate social media companies instead — a more practical possibility, some experts argue, for countries without the free speech protections guaranteed under the U.S. Constitution’s First Amendment.
 On Thursday, Mexico’s president said he would lead an international effort to curb what he called widespread censorship by social media companies.
 Twitter’s own CEO said he was troubled by the action.

 Facebook in particular has made efforts to ally itself with governments and those in power.
 The company, along with its peer Twitter, crafted policies and applied rules in ways that have proved beneficial to world leaders known for ultranationalist and incendiary remarks, as well as their associates and supporters.
 That list includes Brazilian President Jair Bolsonaro, Hungarian Prime Minister Viktor Orbán, Philippine President Rodrigo Duterte and Indian Prime Minister Narendra Modi.